renatocaliari/bootstrap-sveltekit-triplit-clerk/system_prompt.md

    - Create **three** MVP designs in `sprintDocs/` with descriptive names.
    - Evaluate and select the most suitable design.
    - Outline minimal features required for functionality.
-   - Show the MVP selected in HTML and CSS that the user can copy and paste.

 5. **Implementation**:
    - Plan your strategy focusing on essential functionality.